-- a) The school will co-operate with the L.A. in ensuring that the fire equipment servicing is carried out regularly.
-The Site Maintenance Officer will be responsible for checking the equipment in between the annual visits.
-Other members of staff should report any defects that they see in the firefighting equipment to the Site Maintenance Officer.
-Fire doors should not be propped open.
-All fire exit doors must be readily opened and free from obstruction. - b) Arrangements for evacuation will be placed in each room in the school.
-Class teachers and those responsible for other rooms must check regularly that these notices are in good order. - c) Fire drills should be carried out at least each term.
-The effectiveness of these procedures should be discussed with the W.S.R. (workplace safety representative) immediately and in the Headteacher's report to Governors. - d) In the event of a fire, the member of staff or person finding the outbreak should immediately activate the nearest alarm and then evacuate any pupils in the area.
+- The school will co-operate with the L.A. in ensuring that the fire equipment servicing is carried out regularly.
+The Site Manager will be responsible for checking the equipment in between the annual visits.
+Other members of staff should report any defects that they see in the firefighting equipment to the Site Manager. - Fire doors should not be propped open.
+All fire exit doors must be readily opened and free from obstruction. - Arrangements for evacuation will be placed in each room in the school.
+Class teachers and those responsible for other rooms must check regularly that these notices are in good order. - Fire drills should be carried out at least each term.
+The effectiveness of these procedures should be discussed at SLT meetings and in the Headteacher's report to Governors.

+• In the event of a fire, the member of staff or person finding the outbreak should immediately activate the nearest alarm and then evacuate any pupils in the area.
 Staff should not put themselves at risk in attempting to put out a fire, but personnel trained in the use of fire extinguishers may attempt to put out a small fire if there is no personal risk.